 Because many of these infections do not cause symptoms in pregnant women, the Centers for Disease Control and Prevention (CDC) recommends all pregnant women be tested for certain infections during pregnancy.
 Depending on the infection, your doctor may recommend testing at different points in pregnancy, during delivery, or even during the postpartum period.
 Pregnancy weakens immunities and infections can cause a multitude of complications to you and your child.

 If you are pregnant and suspect you may have an infection, or have been exposed to bacteria that causes infections, talk to your doctor right away.
 Prevention and swift treatment options are the best way to reduce the risk of maternal infections causing preterm labor and complications that may affect the health of you and your child.

 Learn More about Maternal Infections and Your Rights

 If you are pregnant, it is important that you and your healthcare providers discuss infections and how they can affect your pregnancy.
-Failure to recognize, treat, and monitor maternal infections can result in complications and birth injuries that may escalate into serious medical conditions.
-To learn more about maternal infections, birth injuries, or your legal rights as a patient, contact Birth Injury Guide by filling out our online form.
+Failure to recognize, treat and monitor maternal infections can result in complications and birth injuries that may escalate into serious medical conditions.
+To learn more about maternal infections, birth injuries, or your legal rights as a patient, contact Birth Injury Guide by calling 1-877-415-6603, or by filling out our online form.